yihui/yihui.org/content/tinytex/faq.md

 1. **What is the size of TinyTeX?**

     About 61MB on macOS and Linux (gzipped), and 94MB on Windows (zipped).
-You may think it is still too big, but please consider that the size of [the BasicTeX installer](https://www.tug.org/mactex/morepackages.html) for macOS is about 80MB, and a [basic MiKTeX installer](https://miktex.org/download) for Windows is about 235MB (I didn't check how big it is when installed).
+You may think it is still too big, but please consider that the size of [the BasicTeX installer](https://www.tug.org/mactex/morepackages.html) for macOS is about 80MB, and a [basic MiKTeX installer](https://miktex.org/download) for Windows is about 235MB.

     TinyTeX's small size can be very helpful if you install it on the cloud (e.g., for software testing purposes on Travis CI).
 The download and installation should take only a few seconds.